drewbarontini/tmcss-slides/book.md

 ### Use Classes

-This one seems to be more commonplace these days, but it's still work
+This one seems to be more commonplace these days, but it's still worth
-mentioning: **It's best to simply stick with only uses classes rather than IDs**.
+mentioning: **It's best to stick with only using classes, avoiding IDs altogether**.
 IDs are too specific, and they'll cause you unnecessary headaches.
-Classes flatten the specificity of your elements to make sure your styles are applied properly.
+Classes flatten the specificity of your elements to make sure your styles are applied properly without having to fuss with specificity.

 ### Establish Naming Conventions